Michaelszeng/6.8210-Underactuated-Robotics-Notes/5) Trajectory Optimization.md

 In general, kinematic trajectory optimization is good for fully-actuated, powerful robots where pure power can basically override the robot's dynamics, i.e. robot arms.

-## Trajectory Stabilization
+## Trajectory Stabilization / Tracking / Control

-The basic problem with direct transcription/shooting/collocation is that they solve for the trajectory given the initial state... and that is all.
-They don't use any feedback to ensure the robot actually follows that trajectory in real life.
+Direct transcription/shooting/collocation are methods of traj. opt. -- that is, they solve for the blind, feed-forward trajectory given the initial state... and that is all.
+They don't use any feedback to ensure the robot actually follows that trajectory.

 Therefore, direct transcription/shooting/collocation are not enough in real life.
-Real life has small disturbances (plus, if you are using Euler Integration or an approximated method of integration to roll forward your dynamics, this introdues more inaccuracy) that will cause the system to miss the trajectory.
+Real life has small disturbances (plus, if you are using Euler Integration or an approximated method of integration to roll forward your dynamics, this introduces more inaccuracy) that will cause the system to miss the trajectory.

 This is where Trajectory Stabilization comes into play.

-### Local LQR (Linearizing around Trajectory)
+### Time-Varying LQR (Linearizing around Trajectory)

 Call $x_0(t)$ and $u_0(t)$ the trajectory points at time $t$.
-We will linearize around these points.
+We will linearize the system dynamics around these points.

-Then, $\tilde{x}(t) = x(t) - x_0(t)$ and $\tilde{u}(t) = u(t) - u_0(t)$.
+Also, define error coordinates: $\tilde{x}(t) = x(t) - x_0(t)$ and $\tilde{u}(t) = u(t) - u_0(t)$.

-Performing the linearization using a 1st-order Taylor Series:
+Performing the linearization of the dynamics using a 1st-order Taylor Series:

 $$\begin{align*}
     \dot{x}(t) &= f(x_0(t), u_0(t)) + \frac{\delta f}{\delta x} \bigg |_{x_0(t),u_0(t)}(x-x_0) + \frac{\delta f}{\delta u}\bigg |_{x_0(t),u_0(t)} (u-u_0) \\